sotrh/learn-wgpu/docs/showcase/pong/README.md

 ![](./pong.png)

 Practically the "Hello World!" of games.
 Pong has been remade thousands of times.
 I know Pong.
 You know Pong.
 We all know Pong.
-That being said, this time I wanted to put a little more effort than most people do.
+That being said, this time I wanted to put in a little more effort than most people do.
 This showcase has a basic menu system, sounds, and different game states.

 The architecture is not the best as I prescribed to the "get things done" mentality.
 If I were to redo this project, I'd change a lot of things.
 Regardless, let's get into the postmortem.

 ## The Architecture

 I was messing around with separating state from the render code.
-It ended up similar to an entity component system.
+It ended up similar to an entity-component system.

 I had a `State` class with all of the objects in the scene.
 This included the ball and the paddles, as well as the text for the scores and even the menu. `State` also included a `game_state` field of type `GameState`.